Paul Martin has been the popular presenter of FLOG IT! for over 15 years; indeed the series had its1000th episode in 2016.

-Paul Martin was discovered when he was interviewed about his passion for oak furniture by a team from BBC Bristol.
-This was the extent of his television experience!
-The team were so impressed by his natural confidence in front of the camera that he was signed up immediately to present the exciting BBC2 daytime antiques show.
+Paul was discovered when he was interviewed about his passion for oak furniture by a team from BBC Bristol.
+This was the extent of his previous television experience!
+The team was so impressed by his natural confidence in front of the camera that he was signed up immediately to present the BBC daytime antiques show.

-Paul Martin owned an antique shop specialising in 17th & 18th century English and Welsh oak furniture until his television commitments meant that he could not give the business enough of his time.
-He’s a romantic man who cares deeply about life and people; a charismatic person endowed with youthful enthusiasm.
-He is obsessed with beautiful furniture and is most eloquent when talking about the look, the feel and the smell of wood.
+Paul owned an antique shop specialising in 17th & 18th century English and Welsh oak furniture until his television commitments meant that he could not give the business enough of his time.
+He is obsessed with beautiful furniture and is most eloquent when talking about the look, feel and smell of wood.

-Paul travels around the UK filming Flog It which means he is in and out of auction houses and meeting craftsmen day-in and day-out.
+Paul travels around the UK filming FLOG IT! which means he is in and out of auction houses and meeting craftsmen all the time.
 He says “I have learned so much.
-Meeting people in the antiques trade or people who make their living by skills learned over tens of years is always a treat.”
+Meeting people in the antiques trade or people who make their living by skills learned over decades is always a treat.”

-He presented two series of the BBC1 prime-time series Britain’s Hidden Heritage, The Manor Reborn also for BBC1, and Paul Martin’s Handmade Revolution - a search for Britain’s brightest and best amateur designer-makers - for BBC2.
-A History of Wallpaper for BBC4 was broadcast in 2012 and most recently, Paul presented the ITV series I Never Knew That About Britain.
+He has presented two series of the BBC1 prime-time series BRITAIN’S HIDDEN HERITAGE, THE MANOR REBORN also for BBC1, and PAUL MARTIN’S HANDMADE REVOLUTION - a search for Britain’s brightest and best amateur designer-makers - for BBC2.
+He has also presented A HISTORY OF WALLPAPER for BBC4 and the ITV series I NEVER KNEW THAT ABOUT BRITAIN.